NSLS2/recap/README.md

 ## ProcessTemplates and ProcessRuns

-A `ProcessTemplate` captures the execution of a workflow that manipulates resources.
+A `ProcessTemplate` captures a workflow that manipulates resources.

-- Each template contains a series of steps.
+- Each template contains an ordered series of steps.
-- Each step contains parameters (similar to resource properties).
+- Each step has parameters (similar to resource properties).
-- Resources are assigned into slots defined by the process template.
+- Resources are assigned into slots defined by the template.
-- ProcessRun is an instance of a ProcessTemplate
+- A `ProcessRun` is an instance of a `ProcessTemplate`.
 - ProcessRuns form the core provenance trail.

-The figure illustrates the struceture of a ProcessTemplate:
+The figure illustrates the structure of a ProcessTemplate:

 <p align="center">
   <img src="docs/img/process_template.png" alt="Process Template Schema" />